 Device erasure occurs by executing the proper erase command sequence.
-This initiates the Embedded Erase algorithm - an internal algorithm that automatically preprograms the array (if it is not already programmed) before executing the erase operation.
+This initiates the Embedded Erase algorithm - an internal algorithm that automatically preprograms the array (if it is not already programmed)

+before executing the erase operation.
 During erase, the device automatically times the erase pulse widths and verifies proper erase margin.
 The Unlock Bypass mode facilitates faster programming times by requiring only two write cycles to program data instead of four.

-The host system can detect whether a program or erase operation is complete by observing the RY / $\overline{\text{BY}}$ pin (not available on 32-pin PLCC & (s)TSOP), or by reading the I/O ${6}$ ( $\overline{Data}$ Polling) and I/O ${6}$ (toggle) status bits.
+The host system can detect whether a program or erase operation is complete by observing the RY / \overline{BY} pin, or by reading the I/Or (\overline{Data} Polling) and I/O6 (toggle) status bits.
 After a program or erase cycle has been completed, the device is ready to read array data or accept another command.

 The sector erase architecture allows memory sectors to be erased and reprogrammed without affecting the data contents of other sectors.
-The A29L004A is fully erased when shipped from the factory.
+The A29800B is fully erased when shipped from the factory.